Boers: Free Burghers

-VOC favoured the idea of freemen at the Cape and many workers of VOC requested to be discharged in order to become free burghers (citizens).
+VOC favored the idea of freemen at the Cape and many workers of VOC requested to be discharged in order to become free burghers.
 As a result, Jan van Riebeek approved the notion on favorable conditions and earmarked two areas near the Liesbeek River for the purpose of agricultural development in 1657.
 The two areas allocated to the freemen were named Greenfield and Dutch Garden.
 These areas were separated by the Amstel (Liesbeek) River.
 The best nine applicants were selected to settle the land.
 The freemen (free burghers, as they were called thereafter) thus became subjects of VOC and were no longer considered servants.

 In 1671, the Dutch first purchased land from the indigenous Khoikhoi beyond the limits of the fort built by Van Riebeek; this marked the beginnings of the Dutch Cape Colony.
 As the result of the investigations of a 1685 commissioner, the government worked to recruit a greater variety of immigrants to develop a stable community.
 They formed part of the class of vrijlieden, also known as vrijburgers ('free citizens'), former VOC employees who remained at the Cape after serving their contracts.
 A large number of vrijburgers became independent farmers and applied for grants of land, as well as loans of seed and tools, from VOC administration.